Homeshare | lifeAssist

 Who are Householders?

-Householders are people over 65 or people with disability who live in their own homes in Melbourne's eastern suburbs and who can benefit from companionship and practical assistance.
+Householders are people over 65 who live in their own homes in Melbourne's eastern suburbs and who can benefit from companionship and practical assistance.

 Who are Homesharers?

 Homesharers can come from all backgrounds, aged from their 20s through to retirees.
-They are mature, reliable and are interested in living with an older person or person with a disability, as well as benefiting from living rent-free.
+They are mature, reliable and are interested in living with an older person, as well as benefiting from living rent-free.
 Homesharers undergo a thorough application, interview, referee and police check process.
 They must commit themselves to the program for a minimum of 12 months.

 What help do Homesharers provide?